Millions of taxpayers in these 18 states are receiving payments from their state governments, from…

 The first step to replacing your Social Security card is making sure you have the right documents to prove your identity.
 U.S. passports, U.S. driver’s licenses, and state issued ID cards are all acceptable.
 If you do not have any of these documents, there are some alternatives.
 You may be able to use your U.S. military ID, work or school ID, Certificate of Naturalization, health insurance card (with a recent photograph), or Medicaid card.

 In some cases, you may also need to provide your birth certificate or passport to prove your citizenship.
 Non-citizens have to provide documentation showing their immigration status.
-So, you may want to visit the Social Security Administration (SSA) website to determine which forms of ID you will need.
+So, you may want to visit the Social Security Administration website to determine which forms of ID you will need.
 Photocopies of documents are not accepted, even notarized copies.
 Your identification documents must be originals.

 Application to Replace Your Social Security Card

-Find Your Local SSA Office
+Find Your Local Social Security Administration Office

 Social Security Card Replacement Made Simple

 We know that not everyone has the time to research what forms of ID they will need and fill out confusing, lengthy applications.
-Not to mention standing in line for hours at the SSA office.
+Not to mention standing in line for hours at the social security office.
 That’s why we created a streamlined, 3-step system that simplifies the application process.
 We will ensure that your application is correct and you have the right forms of ID.
 So, you can get your new card quickly and with no hassle.
 We even provide a trackable envelope so you always know where your original ID documents are.
 Click here to see how our Social Security experts can help you get your card as fast and easily as possible.